Fernando Díaz de Mendoza y Aguado: Early years

-Fernando Díaz de Mendoza y Aguado was born in Jumilla, not far from Murcia in the southeast of Spain.
+Fernando Díaz de Mendoza y Aguado was born in Jumilla in the southeast of Spain.
 He was of aristocratic provenance.
 He had as titles 7th Marquis de San Mamés, 6th Marquis de Fontanar, Count of Balazote, Count of Lalaing and was a Grandee of Spain.
 His father was Mariano Díaz de Mendoza y Uribe, 5th Marquis de Fontanar, Grande de España and his mother Concepción Aguado y Flores.
 Little is known of his early years: during his adolescence he was a member of the society set in Murcia, known to friends as Fernando Fontanar, a reference to one of the several aristocratic titles he would later inherit from his father.
 As a young man he engaged in the pursuits appropriate to his wealth and status, involving hunting, partying and gambling.

 Madrid

 In 1880 he relocated to Madrid where he was able to network with other members of Spain's aristocrat elite.
 Events took an unexpected turn after 1885 when Antonia Domínguez y Borrell, the newly widowed Duchess of La Torre, decided to build a theatre to provide a creative distraction for the aristocratic set.
 The theatre would be named after her daughter, Ventura.
 It was constructed in a palatial property that the duchess owned in Madrid's Calle Villanueva (street).
 The theatre opened on 30 January 1887 and quickly became a social, cultural and political focus for Madrid society.
 The play presented was "El loco de la Guardilla" by Narciso Serra, with music by Manuel Fernández Caballero.
 The lead role of Cervantes was taken by a young actor called Fernando Diaz de Mendoza, who received for his performance the first of many standing ovations.

 During the 1887 season Diaz de Mendoza achieved popular stardom and enthusiastic plaudits from influential critics such as the writer Emilia Pardo Bazán and the politician Emilio Castelar.
 At the end of that remarkable season the Ventura Theatre's remarkable first season the star actor and the young widow who owned the theatre announced their marriage.
 His wife was the widow or daughter of the recently deceased Duke of Torre and the couple were unusually rich.

 Fernando Díaz de Mendoza himself was widowed in 1890, shortly after the birth of the couple's first child, Fernando Díaz de Mendoza Serrano (1889 - 1937).
 During the next couple of years he managed to spend his formidable fortune, and in 1892, for the first time in his life, he found himself obliged to work for his living.
 During 1892 he appeared in several Madrid theatres, then joining the theatre company of Wenceslao Bueno with which he toured in the provinces.
 However, the company was dissolved in 1893 leaving Díaz de Mendoza without work.
 That year he was offered a position by Ramón Guerrero with the Spanish Theatre (Teatro Español) in Madrid, an institution under the control of the municipality.